jhayer/baargin/README.md

 --plasmidfinder_db          path to the CGE PlasmidFinder database [default: ]

     Optional databases paths: if provided, the tool is run:
---amrfinder_db              path to a local AMRFinder Database for Antimicrobial Resistance Genes prediction [default: ] - a database if provided within the container
+--amrfinder_db              path to a local AMRFinder Database for Antimicrobial Resistance Genes prediction [default: ] - a database is provided within the container

 --bakta_db                  path to the Bakta local database if the user prefers annotating the genomes with Bakta instead of Prokka [default: ]
 --busco_db_offline          path to local BUSCO datasets if user wants to run BUSCO offline [default: null]